satpat2590/Webpack-Project/README.md

     The package.json contains the scripts for building the entire application.
 There is a development build script, a deployment build script, and one for general testing.

     All of the dependencies as node modules are also listed within this file.
+Note that not ALL of the production-required dependencies are listed below.

+    You will need to install dependencies that you need for your custom application.

+    A really well made resource for configuring your front-end web-development project is this website: https://createapp.dev/

 ```javascript
 {